chrismorales/unittest_coverage_talk/docs/index.rst

 **_callFUT** is a helper method is used to import and call the function being tested.

-Having function we test in one place ensures consistency since the method is only ever imported and ran there across multiple tests for the test case.
+Having the function we are testing in one place ensures consistency since the method is only ever imported and runs in _callFUT.
+It is a useful trick.

 .. code:: python
     :class: prettyprint lang-python